-- Act in the interests of the charity 1. - a.
-You must operate in a manner consistent with the charity's purpose - You must act with care and diligence b. - You must manage any conflict of interest c. between the charity and any person or organisation who appoints trustees
+- 1. Act in the interests of the charity - a.
+You must operate in a manner consistent with the charity's purpose - b.
+You must act with care and diligence - c.
+You must manage any conflict of interest between the charity and any person or organisation who appoints trustees